mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

    * Has ``data`` as the only argument, which can be a ``pandas.Dataframe``, ``numpy.ndarray``, python list, dictionary or scipy matrix.
    * Returns one of ``pandas.DataFrame``, ``pandas.Series``, ``numpy.ndarray`` or list.
-3. An MLflow Deployment endpoint URI pointing to a local Mlflow Deployment Server or `Databricks Foundation Models <https://docs.databricks.com/en/machine-learning/foundation-models/index.html>`_.
+3. An MLflow Deployment endpoint URI pointing to a local `MLflow Deployment Server <../deployments/index.html>`_ or `Databricks Foundation Models <https://docs.databricks.com/en/machine-learning/foundation-models/index.html>`_.
 4. Set ``model=None``, and put model outputs in ``data``.
 Only applicable when the data is a Pandas dataframe.

 Evaluating with an MLflow Model